yellowflowersorganics-star/smartcrop-os/GITHUB_SETUP_CHECKLIST.md

-# ✅ GitHub Setup Checklist for SmartCrop OS
+# ✅ GitHub Setup Checklist for SmartCrop

 Follow these steps to complete your GitHub repository setup.